-At the end of this post, you can read a case study of how one woman applied the CRAFT method of alcohol intervention with her husband, while he was attempting to moderate his drinking rather than abstain.
+Below, you can read a case study of how one woman applied the CRAFT method of alcohol intervention with her husband.
+She did this while he was attempting to moderate his drinking rather than abstain.

 If your addicted loved one is talking about moderation, please give some consideration to the question.
 Sometimes we are surprised to find the solution (or part of it) in a place we hadn’t even thought of looking.